Two teens no roller blades pushing another teen who is sitting on a skateboard.

 • Taking a mental break and 'recharge your batteries' (especially for introverts)

-• DIstracting you from your problems (which can actually break a negative thinking loop and help you feel less 'stuck')
+• Distracting you from your problems (which can actually break a negative thinking loop and help you feel less 'stuck')

 • Engage your imagination and change your brainwaves